 A seven-day Sleeping Bear Dunes vacation will really get travelers in synch with the Northern Michigan lifestyle: boating, hiking, biking … enjoying the outdoors is what it means to live Up North.
 Read on to discover travel ideas, attractions, and secret spots only those who stray off the beaten path can enjoy.
 Head north and explore Sleeping Bear Dunes National Lakeshore.

-Check out these articles if you’re a Dunes vacationer on a deadline:
+Check out these articles if you’re a dunes vacationer on a deadline:

 - Float the Platte River: The Platte River is a gentle, inner-tube friendly waterway that courses through the southern edge of the Dunes.
-Take your own tube or canoe, or rent from Honor Canoe Rental or Riverside Canoe Trips:
+Take your own tube or canoe, or rent from Honor Canoe Rental or Riverside Canoe Trips.

 - Road Trip M22: Along this iconic road you’ll see beautiful farmland, miles of lakeshore, a handful of quaint towns and smiles across your companions’ faces.

-Beaches and Trails
+Sleeping Bear Dunes Beaches and Trails

-Towns near the Sleeping Bear Dunes
+Sleeping Bear Dunes Towns

 Wineries of Leelanau County